tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 ## Strategy for Open Challenge round

 Open Challenge Round, which is simpler and easier than The Obstacle avoiding Round and does not need very big algorithms, so we decided to use a very simple 'Stategy'.
 For the Open Challenge round we are using PD for keeping our Robot at a specific distance from the outer and the inner walls, using the IR sensors.
+The IR sensors help the Robot mantain a safe ditance from the inner and outer boundaries.
+The IR sensor sends data to the Arduino Nano and than the Arduino using PD sets the direction of the Robot through the Servo.